Zubdata/Google-Maps-Scraper/README.md

 # Zubdata - Google Maps Scraper

+## Version: 2.0.0

+## Note:
+**Our all scrapers are working, if you find any issue or bug please open an issue with the detail of issue.
+We will try to resolve it quickly for you.**

 <img src="Readme assets/zubdata google maps scraper.jpg" alt="Zubdata open sourced google maps scraper">

 Welcome to the Zubdata GitHub Google Maps Scraper repository, an open-source GUI tool built in Python.
 This tool allows you to extract data from Google Maps using a user-friendly interface.
 Documentation can be found at this [link](https://zubdata.com/tools/google-maps-scraper) 🔗